ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 {: #connection-strings-cli}
 {: cli}

-You can also grab connection strings from the [CLI](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections).
+You can grab connection strings from the [CLI](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections).
 ```sh
 ibmcloud cdb deployment-connections example-deployment -u <newusername> [--endpoint-type <endpoint type>]
 ```

 Full connection information is returned by the `ibmcloud cdb deployment-connections` command with the `--all` flag.
 To retrieve all the connection information for a deployment named "example-deployment", use the following command.
 ```sh
 ibmcloud cdb deployment-connections example-deployment -u <newusername> --all [--endpoint-type <endpoint type>]
 ```

 If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 If you don't specify an endpoint type, the connection string returns the public endpoint by default.
 If your deployment has only a private endpoint, you must specify `--endpoint-type private` or the commands return an error.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).

-To use the `ibmcloud cdb` CLI commands, you must [install the {{site.data.keyword.databases-for}} plugin](/docs/databases-for-mongodb?topic=databases-cli-plugin-cdb-reference#installing-the-cloud-databases-cli-plug-in).
+To use the `ibmcloud cdb` CLI commands, you must [install the {{site.data.keyword.databases-for}} plug-in](/docs/databases-for-mongodb?topic=databases-cli-plugin-cdb-reference#installing-the-cloud-databases-cli-plug-in).
 {: .tip}

 ## Getting Connection Strings from the API
 {: #connection-strings-api}
 {: api}

 To retrieve user's connection strings from the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
-You must specify in the path which user and which type of endpoint (public or private) will be used in the returned connection strings.
+You must specify in the path which user and which type of endpoint (public or private) is used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```sh
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```